-The Wexner Heritage Program (1985) was designed to provide young North American Jewish volunteer leaders with a two-year intensive Jewish learning program, deepening their understanding of Jewish history, values, and texts and enriching their leadership skills.
+The Wexner Heritage Program (1985) provides young North American Jewish volunteer leaders with a two-year intensive Jewish learning program, deepening their understanding of Jewish history, values, and texts and enriching their leadership skills.
 By the end of 2019, more than 2,205 North American Jewish leaders from 35 cities will have participated in the program.

 The Wexner Israel Fellowship Program (1989) annually selects up to 10 outstanding mid-career Israeli public officials to study for a master's degree in the mid-career program of Harvard's Kennedy School of Government.
 The goal of the fellowship is to provide Israel's next generation of public leaders with advanced leadership and public management training.
 By the end of 2019, 270 Israeli public officials will have participated in the Israel Fellowship, including leaders who have gone on to become Directors General of government ministries, Generals and Commanders in the Israeli military and top advisers to Prime Ministers.

 From its origins in the 1980s, The Wexner Foundation was a pioneer in the field of Jewish private philanthropy, a field that has grown to include dozens of foundations that devote themselves on a national and international scale to the needs of the Jewish people.
 In the last decade, the Foundation has actively pursued partnerships with communities, foundations, philanthropists, alumni, federations and other stakeholders in our work.
 The Wexner Foundation has never wavered from its focus upon Jewish leadership.
 The Foundation’s professionalism, standards of program excellence, and strong relationships with Jewish communities and organizations have created a model of practice for Jewish private philanthropy that has stood the test of time.